jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 Most of the projects I have been working on (and at Captain Train also) needed to be self-hosted.
 I know there are a lot of great tools like [Travis CI](https://travis-ci.org), [Circle CI](https://circleci.com) or [Codeship](https://codeship.com) for instance but there are all PaaS solution.

-Also, GoCD is very pipeline oriented, something I like a lot for Continuous Delivery:
+GoCD was providing the pipeline approach I was looking for:

 1. **Small steps over monolythic script**.
-Indeed, as you are breaking your code into small methods, you should break your pipeline into small steps.
-Small steps makes it easier to find what step breaks.
+Indeed, like you are breaking your code into small methods, you should break your pipeline into small steps.
+Small steps makes it easier to debug and maintain.
 2. **Automation over human process**.
 It permits to avoid human errors.
 Automate as much as possible, even the smallest task.
 3. **Visualization over supposition**.
 If you can visualize easily and precisely your process, it is far better than any explanation.